elotroalex/cahier-anf/_texts/translation.md

 - {:.pr} then, capsized, becomes silent
 - {:.pr} hot election of ashes, ruins, and subsidence

-- {:.pr.i} --- One more objection! only one, but please only one: I am not allowed to calculate life based solely on my fuliginous span; to reduce myself to this little ellipsoidal nothing, trembling four fingers above the line, meI, a man to thus upset creation, that I see myself between latitude and longitude!
+- {:.pr.i} ---One more objection! only one, but please only one: I am not allowed to calculate life based solely on my fuliginous span; to reduce myself to this little ellipsoidal nothing, trembling four fingers above the line, meI, a man to thus upset creation, that I see myself between latitude and longitude!

 - {:.pr.i} When the daybreak ends,
 - {:.pr} the manly thirst and the stubborn desire,